KrisD2004/ReadMe/301/class01/README.md

 A component can have 3 different views - object-oriented view, conventional view, and process-related view.

-* Object-oriented view is viewed as a set of one or more coopperating classes.
-Each problem domain class (analysis) and infrastructure class (design) are explained to identify all attributes and operations that apply to its implementation.
-It also involves defining the interfaces that enable classes to communicate and cooperate.
+* The object-oriented view considers a group of classes that work together to solve a problem.
+The analysis identifies problem domain classes, and the design identifies infrastructure classes, each with their own attributes and operations.
+The interfaces between classes are also defined to enable communication and cooperation.

-* Conventional view is viewed as a functional element or a module of a program that integrates the processing logic, the internal data structures that are required to implement the processing logic and an interface that enables the component to be invoked and data to be passed to it.
+* The conventional view sees a program module as a functional element that contains processing logic, internal data structures, and an interface for invoking the component and passing data to it.

-* Process-related view

-In this view, instead of creating each component from scratch, the system is building from existing components maintained in a library.
-As the software architecture is formulated, components are selected from the library and used to populate the architecture.
+* The process-related view involves building a system using existing components from a library, rather than creating each component from scratch.
+The software architecture is created, and components are selected from the library and integrated into the architecture.

 ## Characteristics of Components